-The Lord also uses people without special medical training to heal the ravages of sickness and disease.
-A group from Dallas saw some real miracles of healing during a crusade in Port-de-Paix.
+The Lord also uses people without special medical trainingto heal the ravages of sickness and disease.
+A group from Dallas saw some real miracles of healing during a evangelistic campaign in Port-de-Paix.

-A Work and Witness team from Jacksonville, Fla., brought God's healing touch to Haiti.
+A Nazarene Mission Team from Jacksonville, FL, brought God's healing touch to Haiti.
 This team from the University Boulevard Church of the Nazarene came to build a prefabricated metal chapel in an isolated area in the northwest corner of Haiti.
 That village where they built the church, St. Matin, is at the end of the worst road I've ever traveled.
 Missionary Bill Dawson compared it to spending four hours driving up and down the steps of the U.S. Capitol building.

-Like most Work and Witness projects, preparations got under way for the project long before the team ever arrived.
+Like most Nazarene Mission Team projects, preparations got underway for the project long before the team ever arrived.
 It looked as if Satan was trying to use mechanical problems to prevent the construction.
 Every trip we made to St. Matin was plagued by more than the usual number of flat tires.
 In one of the trips to ferry materials to the job site, a pickup broke down.
 The jeep towing that pickup for the return trip over the mountains burned up its clutch.
 Then, as the Jacksonville Nazarenes left Port-au-Prince headed north, our large truck threw a crankshaft rod through the side of the engine block.
 We were forced to rent another truck to carry the team and materials.
 On and on the list of problems grew.